Borno Senatorial Seat: Court Dismisses Suit Challenging Kumaila’s Nomination as PDP’s Candidate

 The plaintiff had emerged winner of the May 23, 2022, primary election of the PDP for the selection of candidate for the Borno Central Senatorial seat.

-He however, vied a letter dated July 14, 2022 voluntarily witdrew as candidate of the PDP in the forthcoming senatorial election in Borno State.
+He, however, vied a letter dated July 14, 2022, and voluntarily withdrew as candidate of the PDP in the forthcoming senatorial election in Borno State.

-But in his suit marked: FHC/ABJ/CS/1240/2022, plaintiff alleged that contrary to the position of the defendants he did not witdraw from the senatorial poll, adding that the letter of withdrawal including his signature was forged.
+But in his suit marked: FHC/ABJ/CS/1240/2022, plaintiff alleged that contrary to the position of the defendants, he did not withdraw from the senatorial poll, adding that the letter of withdrawal including his signature was forged.

-He therefore asked the court to set aside the said letter of withdrawal, sack kumaila as candidate of the PDP and declare him the authentic candidate of the party in the said poll.
+He, therefore, asked the court to set aside the said letter of withdrawal, and sack Kumaila as candidate of the PDP and declare him the authentic candidate of the party in the said poll.

-Delivering judgment in the matter on Tuesday, Justice Nwite agreed with the PDP and kumaila that the case of the plaintiff was defective haven been commenced through an Originating Summons instead of a Writ of Summons.
+Delivering judgment in the matter yesterday, Justice Nwite agreed with the PDP and Kumaila that the case of the plaintiff was defective having been commenced through an originating summons instead of a writ of summons.

 The judge held that the allegation of forgery is criminal in nature and must be proved beyond reasonable doubt.